Image

 Jennifer Morales

-Jennifer Morales is the second-place winner of the 2020 Wisconsin People & Ideas Fiction Contest.
-She is a poet, fiction writer, and performance artist based in rural Wisconsin.
+Jennifer Morales [any human pronoun] is a poet, fiction writer, and performance artist based in rural Wisconsin.
 Morales lived in Milwaukee for over twenty years, and served as the city’s first elected Latinx school board member.
 She’s also been a mom, a doula, a Sunday School teacher, a grantwriter, and an editor for academic and artistic clients around the world.
 Her short story collection, Meet Me Halfway: Milwaukee Stories (UW Press, 2015), was Wisconsin Center for the Book’s 2016 “Book of the Year.”
 Recent publications include “Cousins,” a short story in Milwaukee Noir and “The Boy Without a Bike” in Cutting Edge: New Stories of Mystery and Crime by Women Writers, edited by Joyce Carol Oates.
-Morales is the president of the board of the Driftless Writing Center in Viroqua.
+Morales is a member of the board of the Driftless Writing Center in Viroqua.

 Recent Book